 Sally is doing what she can.
 She is supporting her son and trying to understand his condition.
 Her understanding has been making a big difference to him.

 One evening she finds herself having a rather challenging discussion with her son Tom.
-Her partner walks in hearing only a part of it and responds to Tom by making a sarcastic comment.
+Her partner walks in hearing only a part of the conversation and responds to Tom by making a sarcastic comment.
 They start to argue and that really throws Tom.
 He has a meltdown.
 He gets very upset and runs upstairs.
-She wants to scream at her partner for being insensitive but instead she runs upstairs to check on Tom.
+Sally wants to scream at her partner for being insensitive but instead she runs upstairs to check on Tom.
 She worries he might self-harm again.

 But at the same time she wants Tom to know that she is there for him and will help and support him to fight the eating disorder, no matter what.

 Is this something you have experienced?

-Clients often express in one to one sessions that unseen illnesses, illness such as eating disorders or severe OCD and those that result in self-harming are very hard to grasp.
+Parents often express in my one to one sessions that illness such as eating disorders or self-harming are very hard to grasp.

-There isn’t one right way to react.
+There isn’t one right way to respond.
 Everyone is an individual and will respond differently.

 There are a few basic rules that will help you to help your child struggling with anorexia or bulimia:

-- It is crucial that you (parents) unite and that your approach is consistent.This may mean spending time together discussing how you will respond and then support each other (whether you get it right or wrong).
+- It is crucial that you (parents) unite and that your approach is consistent.This may be spending time together discussing how you could respond and then support each other (whether you get it right or wrong).

 - Remaining calm, consistent and compassionate is key !
-Listen to the young person’s point of view!
+Always listen to the young person’s point of view!
 Alternate between offering assistance and guidance.
 Lead the way by setting limits, giving encouragement and sometimes just quietly observe the young person’s progress.

 It can be difficult not to feel very emotional about what the young person is doing and this can get in a way of responding in a calm way.